-Note: SeeClickFix is migrating over to utilizing the CivicPlus Platform for single sign-on with identity providers (IdPs).
-The SAML integration discussed below has been deprecated for SeeClickFix.
-For information on CivicPlus Platform single sign-on, check out this article on Custom IdP.
+Note: SeeClickFix is migrating over to utilizing CivicPlus Single Sign-On with identity providers (IdPs).
+The Security Assertion Markup Language (SAML) integration discussed below has been deprecated for SeeClickFix.
+For information on CivicPlus single sign-on, check out this article on Custom IdP.

-Single Sign-On (SSO) allows organizations to connect with an existing service to manage access to the SeeClickFix CRM.
+Single Sign-On (SSO) allows organizations to connect with existing services to manage access to the SeeClickFix Citizen Request Manager (CRM).
 SSO provides the capability for access to be managed in one directory and by using these steps.
 SeeClickFix members can be managed through that system.

 Requirements for Configuring SAML Single Sign-On